Nevar530/Ars-Caelorum/README.md

 - Direct targeting is unit-based
 - Mech direct targeting resolves to the mech center/focus tile
 - 3x3 mech footprint still matters for occupancy and arc checks
-- Missile targeting can still target open tiles
+- Missile targeting can target open tiles
 - Missile target LOS snaps to occupied unit focus/center when relevant
 - Disabled/destroyed units are filtered from direct targeting
 - Terrain height and structure edge height feed LOS and movement truth